 Even as more vacationers have discovered the appeal of the Gulf Coast, the beach communities here have retained their sincere hospitality and Southern charm.
 In addition to 32 miles of sandy beaches, visitors find restaurants, shopping, marinas and golf.

 History and nature are the main attractions in Fort Morgan.
 Much of the peninsula is part of the Bon Secour National Wildlife Refuge, and the Fort Morgan State Historical Park is located at the westernmost end.

-From state parks to go-karts, Gulf Shores offers beach fun mixed with recreation along the Alabama Gulf Coast.
+From state parks to go-karts, Gulf Shores offers beach fun mixed with recreation.
 Whether it’s hitting the fairways, hiking a backcountry trail, or fishing off the longest pier on the Gulf, adventure is always on hand.

 The pristine sands of Orange Beach are some of the best and most family-friendly beaches in Alabama.
 Visitors come mainly to work on their tans and relax.
 However, this tropical-style location also features eclectic shopping, dining and entertainment.